ming-yong/archive/_posts/Blog/2019-07-19-website evolution.md

 **Potential reader:**

-- Someone who wants to hire me
+- Someone who wants to hire me.
-- Someone who is also learning computer programming
+- Someone who is also learning computer programming.
-- Me who wants to copy and paste my notes
+- Me who wants to copy and paste my notes.

 **How hiring person use this website:**

 -->Landed on home page

-Okay, a little bit about this person.(Go to LinkedIn/Github and never comeback)
+Okay, a little bit about this person.(Go to LinkedIn/Github and never comeback).

 -->Go to the BLOG page